-Remember those PSAs about drugs and alcohol that were really popular in the late 90s and early 2000s?
+Remember those PSAs about drugs and alcohol that were popular in the late 90s and early 2000s?
 I imagine that in 2019, the same method could be applied to cybersecurity.

 The camera pans to some tech-savvy person, entering the same password that he always uses and perhaps mumbling to himself as he goes.
 Packages pile up at his door as he enters his credit card number into the internet once again.
 By the next frame, he’s lost his accounts, his money, and even his identity, shown on a street corner in sunglasses and a trenchcoat.
 Stay safe online kids.
 This could happen to you.